nokia/SReXperts/docs/nsp/advanced/57-nsp-netbox.md

 ```

 !!! tip
-    This skeleton script has some custom magic that means it can (mostly) be run outside the Netbox execution environment.
+    This skeleton script has some custom magic that means it can (mostly) be run outside the NetBox execution environment.
 This means participants can run the script on their local machine or on the jump host to test the NSP calls.
-Any calls that use the Netbox models will fail, comment those out and set static values during testing.
+Any calls that use the NetBox models will fail, comment those out and set static values during testing.

 ??? note "skeleton.py"
     ```python